Galveston, Texas: Geography

 The city of Galveston is situated on Galveston Island, a barrier island off the Texas Gulf coast near the mainland coast.
 Made up of mostly sand-sized particles and smaller amounts of finer mud sediments and larger gravel-sized sediments, the island is unstable, affected by water and weather, and can shift its boundaries through erosion.

 The city is about 45 mi southeast of downtown Houston.
 The island is oriented generally northeast-southwest, with the Gulf of Mexico on the east and south, West Bay on the west, and Galveston Bay on the north.
 The island's main access point from the mainland is the Interstate Highway 45 causeway that crosses West Bay on the island's northeast side.

 A deepwater channel connects Galveston's harbor with the Gulf and the Gulf Intracoastal Waterway.
 According to the United States Census Bureau, the city has an area of 211.31 sqmi, of which 41.04 sqmi are land and 170.27 sqmi, or 80.31%, are water.
 The island is 50 mi southeast of Houston.

-The western portion of Galveston is referred to as the "West End".
-Communities in eastern Galveston include Lake Madeline, Offats Bayou, Central City, Fort Crockett, Bayou Shore, Lasker Park, Carver Park, Kempner Park, Old City/Central Business District, San Jacinto, East End, and Lindale.
+The western portion of Galveston is referred to as the "West End", roughly corresponding to the area west of the western end of the seawall.
+Communities in eastern Galveston (the area east of the western end of the seawall) include Havre Lafitte, Offats Bayou, Central City, Fort Crockett, Bayou Shore, Lasker Park, Carver Park, Kempner Park, Old City/Central Business District, San Jacinto, East End, and Lindale.
 As of 2009 many residents of the west end use golf carts as transportation to take them to and from residential houses, the Galveston Island Country Club, and stores.
 In 2009, Chief of Police Charles Wiley said he believed golf carts should be prohibited outside golf courses, and West End residents campaigned against any ban on their use.

 In 2011 Rice University released a study, "Atlas of Sustainable Strategies for Galveston Island", which argued the West End of Galveston was quickly eroding and the city should reduce construction and/or population in that area.
 It recommended against any rebuilding of the West End in the event of damage from another hurricane.